mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 The question is this: where should we put the code to interface with the DB layer?

-Initially we started by having that code spread out in the data application: we wrote private functions directly where we needed them, in the `sources` directory for example (_keeping it simple and stupid_).
+Initially we started by having that code spread out in the _data_ app: we wrote private functions directly where we needed them, in the `sources` directory for example (_keeping it simple and stupid_).
 This quickly became impractical as the application grew.
 Keeping track of _where_ the code was accessing _what_ was becoming complicated.
 Grouping all this functionality in a module was our next approach.
-A context in Phoenix 1.3 is a dedicated module to groupe related functionality together, which seemed perfect to solve this problem.
+A context in Phoenix 1.3 is a dedicated module to bundle related functions together, which seemed perfect to solve this problem.

 The `Data` module is the context.
 It groups all functionality related to interfacing with the DB layer in a single module.
 We'll take a look at a few examples, but please explore the [full code for this module](https://github.com/simplabs/breethe-server/blob/master/apps/breethe/lib/breethe/data/data.ex) as well.